dylanbeeber/crispRdesignR/README.md

 - `crispRdesignRUI()`

-- Click on the “UseFASTA or txt file as target sequence” button and choose the DAK1.fasta or DAK1_short.txt file, or copy and paste the sequence in the box.
+- Click on the “Use FASTA or txt file as target sequence” button and choose the DAK1.fasta or DAK1_short.txt file, or copy and paste the sequence in the box.

 - select the Saccharomyces cerevisiae genome